AlibabaCloudDocs/vod/intl.en-US/API Reference/Online editing/Project management for online editing/DeleteEditingProject.md

 ## SDK examples

-We recommend that you use a [server SDK](~~101789~~)to call this operation.
+We recommend that you use a [server SDK](~~101789~~) to call this operation.
 For more information about the sample code that is used to call this operation in various languages, see the following topics:

 -   [Java](~~61063~~)
 -   [Python](~~61054~~)